huiwenhw/interview-prep/README.md

 # Interview cheatsheet

-Below are a list of topics and useful 'must-knows' that are specially curated to cover the basics!
+Below is a list of topics and their respective useful algorithms and runtimes.
+All the examples below are specially curated to cover the basics of each topic.
+Feel free to click on the example links to check out the full version of the algorithm and the respective question.
 All code snippets are in Python.
-Feel free to click on the example links to check out the actual leetcode question.

 Check out the leetcode_Python/Javascript folder for answers to leetcode questions in Python and Javascript respectively!
 Note: Javascript questions are still in progress!